 Innov Clin Neurosci.
 2019 Nov 1;16(11-12): 11-13.
 PMID: 32082936.

 Canadian Respiratory Conference 2020

-The Canadian Thoracic Society will host the 13th Annual Canadian Respiratory Conference in Niagara Falls, Ontario from April 16-18, 2020.
-Full details on sessions and speakers will be posted in January 2020.
-Online registration will open the week of January 13, 2020.
+The Canadian Thoracic Society will host the 13th Annual Canadian Respiratory Conference at Sheraton on the Falls, Niagara Falls, Ontario from April 16-18, 2020.
+Full details on sessions and speakers are available online.
+Early registration ends March 2.